quic/aimet/Docs/user_guide/model_quantization.rst

    Quantization Diagnostics <quantization_feature_guidebook>

 Applying AIMET Quantization features may involve some trial and error in order to find the best optimizations to apply on a particular model.
-If quantization accuracy does not seem to improve. see the debugging steps in the :ref:`Quantization Guidebook<ug-quant-debug>`.
+If quantization accuracy does not seem to improve, see the debugging steps in the :ref:`Quantization Diagnostics<ug-quant-debug>`.